-A KPI can be built from one or more metrics and from one or more KPIs.
+A KPI can be built from one or more KPIs.
 Calculating a KPI from another KPI offers an opportunity to reuse existing calculations and to access the history of a KPI value, which opens up interesting possibilities for broader aggregations, statistical functions and even prediction.

 For example, perhaps you are tracking a KPI for the daily budget spent.
 This KPI has been calculated from a time reporting metric or inferred from a workflow management tool such as JIRA.
 We can reuse this KPI for daily budget spent to calculate a new KPI for the total budget spent and we can reuse this new KPI to build yet another KPI that predicts the total budget spent at the end of the month.

 Daily budget spent:

 - On lines 1-3 get the latest values for three different time metrics.

 - On lines 5-7 convert time to money using different rates for each metric value

 - On line 9 return the total budget spent by summing all three components.

 - On line 1 the special ServiceClarity variable now is used to define a range of dates, from the start of the month until the current date.

 - On line 2 the ServiceClarity variable kpis is used to get the existing KPI: daily budget spent and then filter the to data to include only dates in our date range.